Unspool approximately 20" of copper wire. Pull it smooth with flat nylon-jaw pliers.

 Trim the end neatly (flush) with flush cutters.

-Coil the wire around a 15-18mm round mandrel or bail-making pliers.
+Coil the wire around a 14-20mm round mandrel, looping pliers, or bail-making pliers.

 Using good flush cutters, snip each coil apart so you have identically-sized links.
 Trim carefully so the ends of the links line up flush.
 If you have gaps, your solder join will not look good and will not be secure.
 (See copper soldering blog part 2 for tips.)